 As for the future, Chrsitian believes that with the right digital listening tools, there is a real opportunity to go far beyond responses to ADR, as patients share a great deal of information online about how they access drugs and what their experiences are in taking them.

-He believes that better patient engagement is crucial, but he also feels that social media can provide pharma executives more air time, giving their companies more credibility and personality – just as the rise of online video has done in the last few years.
+He believes that better patient engagement is crucial, but he also feels that social media can provide pharmaceutical executives more air time, giving their companies more credibility and personality – just as the rise of online video has done in the last few years.
 This still applies even if it is necessary to enlist the support of a communications team.

-Naturally, there may be concern over the fact that the more senior management shares information, the potential for protest groups to reach them increases, but these are challenges that need to be overcome if the pharma industry really wants to embrace this opportunity to engage their patients.
+Naturally, there may be concern over the fact that the more senior management shares information, the potential for protest groups to reach them increases, but these are challenges that need to be overcome if the pharmaceutical industry really wants to embrace this opportunity to engage their patients.